Most frequently asked questions about TP-Link powerline devices

 Q1.2: How do I add a new powerline adapter to an existing powerline network?

-Q1.3: How do I clone the Wi-Fi if pressing WPS buttons do not work or there is no WPS button on my router?
+Q1.3: How do I clone the Wi-Fi if pressing WPS buttons does not work or there is no WPS button on my router?

 Q1.4: How can I manage the Powerline adapters on MAC or Ubuntu OS?

 A: For MAC 10.6 or later, we also provide Powerline Utility to manage our powerline adapters.

 For Ubuntu or older versions of MAC, we don’t provide configuration utility for them, please configure the adapters on Windows OS.
 Or use the pair buttons to pair them and use the web interface to configure our wireless powerline adapters.